hightail/wilson-api/concepts/routing/routing.md

 to different pages, new javascript is added to support the new areas.
 This greatly reduces the payload size of javascript needed to initially load the application and removes development concern as a codebase grows larger and larger over time.

-Routing is depends on the use of a wilson component as the target of any given route.
+Routing is dependent on the use of a wilson component as the target of any given route.
 For more information on wilson components see the [detailed wilson component api](../components/components.md)

 # Route Definition

 All routes for wilson apps must be declared in a external json file.
 By default the wilson server application looks for routes in "/client/routing.json" (this is configurable on the server via the property **server.projectPaths.routes**).
+These routes are read by the server and decorated onto the wilson.config object that is sent to the client.
+[See more about wilson.config](./wilson/core.md#wilson-config)

 Example routing.json
 ```json